Check Out Upcoming Events Near Alligator Point

 Events Search and Views Navigation

-Enjoy the Apalachicola Area Historical Society’s annual Spring Ghost Tour walk of the Historic Chestnut Street Cemetery in Apalachicola on May 1.
-Hauntings will abound when local history enthusiasts don the garb and take on the persona of the cemetery’s notable inhabitants to tell their tale of life in Apalachicola for more than 180 years…Find out more »
+Enjoy the Apalachicola Area Historical Society’s annual Fall Ghost Tour of the Historic Chestnut Street Cemetery in Apalachicola.
+Hauntings will abound when local history enthusiasts don the garb and take on the persona of the cemetery’s notable inhabitants to tell their tale of life and death in Apalachicola for more than 180 years ago.
+The…Find out more »